GroupWise Web (GWWEB) Best Practices

 • FQDN should be the full DNS name that users enter to connect to GroupWise Web from the Internet.

-• -e GWSOAP_SSL_VERIFY=off directive added for GroupWise 18.4.
-The new certificate and security requirements always tend to fail if this is not included even if the certificates are working perfectly.
+• -e GWSOAP_SSL_VERIFY=off directive added for GroupWise 18.4+.
+The new certificate and security requirements may fail if your certs are not adequate.
+This allows you to bypass this check.
+It is on by default.

 Working with Docker for GroupWise Web